-We have entered into an exclusive license agreement with Organon for the commercialization of XACIATO and an exclusive license agreement with Bayer for the commercialization of Ovaprene, if approved.
-Each of these license agreements may be terminated by the licensee for convenience upon the completion of a specified notice period, subject to limited restrictions.
-Furthermore, under our agreement with Organon, we will not receive any payments unless the agreement becomes fully effective, and the effective date of the agreement is subject to the satisfaction of closing conditions, including antitrust law clearance which is outside of our control.
-Moreover, under our agreement with Bayer, Bayer has no future payment obligations to us, unless, after reviewing the results of our pivotal clinical trial of Ovaprene, it elects, in its sole discretion, to make the license grant under our agreement effective by making a \$20.0 million payment to us.
-If we do not successfully complete a pivotal clinical trial of Ovaprene in a timely manner, the license grant may never become effective, and we may not receive any additional payments from Bayer.
-Bayer may elect not to make the license grant effective regardless of the outcome of the pivotal clinical trial.
-If an exclusive license agreement is terminated early or does not become fully effective, we may realize none or only a small fraction of the potential value of the agreement to us, and we may need to raise significant additional capital to pursue further development and commercialization of XACIATO or Ovaprene, as applicable.
+In January 2020, we entered into an exclusive license agreement with Bayer for the commercialization of Ovaprene in the U.S. Under our agreement, Bayer will have no future payment obligations to us, unless, after reviewing the results of our pivotal clinical trial of Ovaprene, it elects, in its sole discretion, to make the license grant under our agreement effective.
+Should Bayer elect to do so, it must pay us an additional \$20.0 million (the "Clinical Trial and Manufacturing Activities Fee").
+If we do not successfully complete clinical development of Ovaprene in a timely manner, the license grant may never become effective, and we may not receive any additional payments from Bayer.
+Bayer may decide not to pay the Clinical Trial and Manufacturing Activities Fee regardless of the outcome of the pivotal clinical trial.
+Further, Bayer may elect to terminate the license agreement without cause at any time upon 90 days' prior notice.
+If the license grant does not become effective or if Bayer terminates the agreement, our ability to complete development of and commercialize Ovaprene may be significantly impaired and it could have material adverse effect on our business and prospects in general and on our stock price.